Requirements for Year-End Awards

 FIRST STEP: Join PTR!

-In order for meeting attendance, volunteer hours or show participation to count towards requirements for a year-end award, the competitor must be a member in good standing FIRST.
+In order for volunteer hours or show participation to count towards requirements for a year-end award, the competitor must be a member in good standing FIRST.

-To be clear: If you have not filled out a correct, signed application and paid your dues prior to attending a meeting, working volunteer hours or exhibiting in a show, THEY WON’T COUNT!
+To be clear: If you have not filled out a correct, signed application and paid your dues prior to working volunteer hours or exhibiting in a show, THEY WON’T COUNT!

-We offer PTR memberships for individuals (18 years and older), families (parents/legal guardians and their children under the age of 18 years) and even businesses (owner and up to 3 employees).
+We offer PTR memberships for individuals (18 years and older) and families (parents/legal guardians and their children under the age of 18 years).
 Our memberships are good for one year and are reasonably priced.

 Each exhibitor competing for a year-end award must participate in the discipline that they wish to qualify for, in a minimum of 3 of the 5 shows over the course of the summer buckle series season.
-Since points are cumulative and all 5 shows can count, our top point earners typically participate in all 5 shows.
+Since points are cumulative and 5 of 6 shows can count, our top point earners typically participate in at least 5 shows.
 Below is a list of the disciplines that we offer a year-end award for and what constitutes a completed show.

 - English Pleasure – Participate in all 3 english age group or open classes